techworkersco/twc-site-berlin/_events/ver-di-monthly-members-meeting-–-october.md

 ---
-title: ver.di Monthly Members Meeting – October
+title: ver.di Monthly Members Meeting – November
-date: 2024-10-25 18:00
+date: 2024-11-28 18:00
 locations:
   - Berlin
 hide_form: true
 image: ""
 ---
-We invite [ver.di union members](https://tech.verdi.de/) in both beginning and advanced stages of workplace organizing to signup for our *sixth* monthly membership meeting.
+We invite [ver.di union members](https://tech.verdi.de/) in both beginning and advanced stages of workplace organizing to signup for our *seventh* monthly membership meeting and last one for 2024.
 (Images coming soon)

 * September: Power
 * October: Plan to Win